 The Samaritans Spoke in Tongues

-The account in Acts 8 of the Samaritans who received the Holy Ghost does not explicitly mention speaking in tongues; it gives no description of signs of their Spirit baptism.
+The account of the Samaritans who received the Holy Ghost does not explicitly mention speaking in tongues (Acts 8:14-17).
+It gives no description of signs of their Spirit baptism.
 Despite the lack of detailed description, some tangible sign was present.
 The Spirit baptism was an objectively observable phenomenon that both believers and nonbelievers immediately recognized as supernatural.
 It is logical to assume that this sign was speaking in tongues.

 When we compare the Samaritans’ experience with the other accounts, it is obvious that the accompanying miraculous sign was speaking in tongues.
-Indeed, Hoekema, who does not even believe speaking in tongues is available for the church today, comes to the same conclusion.
-He states, “Though we are not told in so many words that the Samaritans spoke with tongues… there must have been some public evidence of their having received the Spirit.
+Indeed Anthony A. Hoekema who does not even believe speaking in tongues is available for the church today, comes to the same conclusion.
+He states, “Though we are not told in so many words that the Samaritans spoke with tongues, there must have been some public evidence of their having received the Spirit.
 We may therefore agree with our Pentecostal friends at that point that the Samaritans probably did speak with tongues.”

 Paul Spoke in Tongues

 Acts 9 indicates that Paul received the Spirit but it gives no description of this event.
 As a result, the passage does not mention speaking in tongues.
-Paul, however, spoke in tongues frequently, for he later said, I thank God that I speak in tongues more than all of you, (1 Corinthians 14:18, NET) Since he taught that speaking in tongues came by the Spirit (I Corinthians 12:8-10), it is consistent to assume that he first spoke in tongues when he received the Spirit, just as everyone else did.
+Paul, however, spoke in tongues frequently, for he later thanked God for the gift of tongues, (1 Corinthians 14:18).
+Since he taught that speaking in tongues came by the Spirit (1 Corinthians 12:8-10), it is consistent to assume that he first spoke in tongues when he received the Spirit, just as everyone else did.